VasasA/converting/converting.md

 file = menu_import.test
 ```
 If your module contains the jQuery core file, you should remove it.
 Backdrop currently ships with updated jQuery.
-If the D7 module uses 3rd party scripts, which are in `DRUPAL_ROOT/sites/all/libraries`, then you should create a new directory `BACKDROP_ROOT/libraries`, and place the script files inside this directory.
+If the Drupal 7 module uses 3rd party scripts, which are in `DRUPAL_ROOT/sites/all/libraries`, then you should create a new directory `BACKDROP_ROOT/libraries`, and place the script files inside this directory.
 Or you can integrate these files into the module: place inside the `MODULE_ROOT/js` directory, and register with [hook_library_info()](https://api.backdropcms.org/api/backdrop/core%21modules%21system%21system.api.php/function/hook_library_info/1) in `modulename.module`.
 If your module contains .make file, you should consider Drush `make` is [no longer maintained.](https://github.com/drush-ops/drush/issues/3946#issuecomment-467861007) The [Composer](https://getcomposer.org/) is the supported solution.

 ## Update your module to use Configuration management